SevenShepherd/SevenShepherd.github.io/_posts/2024-06-18-hierarchy-of-authority.markdown

 5. **Shepherds, Pastors, Overseers, & Elders**: These roles are recognized as important for teaching and guiding within the church, but they are placed lower in the hierarchy than the Scriptures and authoritative scholarly resources.

-6. **Systematic Theologians**: The article is critical of systematic theologians, describing them as "indoctrinators" responsible for creating divisions within Christianity through various theological 'isms.'
-   - The article critiques systematic theology for potentially introducing rigid interpretations and sectarianism through various 'isms' (e.g., Calvinism, Arminianism, [Chaferanism](https://sevenshepherd.github.io/free-grace-theology/)).
+6. **Systematic Theologians**: The article critiques systematic theology for potentially introducing rigid interpretations and sectarianism through various 'isms' (e.g., Calvinism, Arminianism, [Chaferanism](https://sevenshepherd.github.io/free-grace-theology/)).
 While systematic theology aims to provide a coherent framework for understanding Christian beliefs, it can sometimes lead to divisiveness if not approached with humility and openness to differing perspectives.
-   - The caution against becoming overly indoctrinated by any single theological system is wise, encouraging believers to seek a balanced and comprehensive understanding of Scripture.
+   - The caution against becoming overly indoctrinated by any single theological system **is wise**, encouraging believers to seek a balanced and comprehensive understanding of Scripture.

 **Conclusion**: The article prioritizes direct engagement with the Scriptures and the guidance of the Holy Spirit, supported by high-quality scholarly tools and resources, over the interpretations and frameworks provided by systematic theology.
 It suggests that systematic theology can introduce rigid and potentially divisive interpretations, whereas a direct focus on the Scriptures can lead to a purer understanding of Christian teachings.
    - The conclusion of the article reflects a preference for direct engagement with Scripture and reliance on God’s guidance, supported by scholarly tools, over adherence to rigid theological systems.
 This perspective values a more personal and less doctrinally divided approach to faith.